-Alternative 1 would not affect the harvest and customary uses of Gulf reef fish or coastal migratory pelagics because it would maintain current reporting requirements for for-hire vessels and would not require for-hire vessel or catch location reporting.
+Alternative 1 would not require trip notifications (hail-ins) or declarations (hail-outs) and would not affect the harvest and customary uses of Gulf reef fish or coastal migratory pelagics because it would maintain current reporting requirements for for-hire vessels.
 Therefore, Alternative 1 would not be expected to result in direct economic effects.
-However, Alternative 1 would continue to allow approximate landings location information.
-If Alternative 1 results in delaying needed management measures, e.g., a timely closure of a specific area to fishing, and adversely affects the stock, adverse indirect economic effects would be expected to result.
+However, by failing to require trip notifications and declarations, Alternative 1 would not contribute to improving data collection in the for-hire sector.
+Therefore, Alternative 1 may result in delaying needed management measures such as timely closures of specific areas to fishing, and adversely affects the stock, thereby resulting in adverse indirect economic effects.